tdf/odftoolkit/generator/schema2template-maven-plugin/README.md

-# Schema2Template Maven Plugin
+# schema2template Maven Plugin

-## This is the Maven plugin used by ODFDOM to generate Java sources from the XML schema
+This Maven plugin is used by ODFDOM to trigger the generation of Java sources (based on the ODF XML schema) by Maven.

+For more information please read the [main documentation](../README.md).